bitsnnfl2021/bitsnnfl2021.github.io/_posts/2019-03-21-wespe-weakly-supervised-photo-enhancer-for-digital-cameras.md

 1. Implement the architecture given in the paper using Keras with Tensorflow as backend.
 2. Use MobileNetV2 as feature extractor rather than VGG19 as prescribed.
-3. Conduct the Flickr Faves Score on Cityscapes dataset.
+3. Conduct the Flickr Faves Score test.

 **ID:** 94